VladislavBryukhanov/SocApp_ReactNative-AWS/README.md

 _____________________

-soc-app-appSync role should grant access to chatDb and messagedDb these roles should be used to appSync chat interactions
+soc-app-appSync role should grant access to chatDb and messagedDb these roles should be used for appSync chat interactions

 appsync resolvers kept by path aws/rescources/resolvers they should be updated manually as well as schema.graphql